mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Describes the status of the specified copy product operation.
+    Gets the status of the specified copy product operation.